Generate the insights that are relevant to you

 The more questions you try to answer, the more questions pop up.

-A response, not totally uncommon, is to do something, it´s better to do something than nothing, right?
-Well, maybe… but don´t delve into the technical issues until you have a clear understanding of what you want to achieve – there are infinite possibilities as to what you can do, but a lot less that you should do.
+A popular response is to do something because it’s better to do something than nothing, right?
+Well, maybe… but you don’t delve into the technical issues until you have a clear understanding of what you want to achieve – that there are infinite possibilities as to what you can do, but a lot less that you should do.

 How can business leaders transform big data into something resembling insights?